AdilovicUna/Brain/README.md

 The following games are available:

-1) Path finding
+### 1) Path finding
-2) Sum up
-3) From low to high
-4) Partial match

-1) 10 puzzles appear per session.
+10 puzzles appear per session.
 One puzzle will be the following: for a short amount of time, a grid is shown with mines on some of the places.
-After that, the mines get hidden, and staring and ending positions appear (guaranteed to be on the ìsafeî spots).
+After that, the mines get hidden, and staring and ending positions appear (guaranteed to be on the ‚Äúsafe‚Äù spots).
 The players' job is to connect them by choosing a path without any mines.
 If it is done successfully, the puzzle is added to the final score.
-Every grid is worth a different amount of points, and all the grids and the mine spots are produced at random (To make the game a bit easier, there are at least 3 different ways to connect the dots ñ this is checked with a path finding algorithm).
+Every grid is worth a different amount of points, and all the grids and the mine spots are produced at random (To make the game a bit easier, there are at least 3 different ways to connect the dots ‚Äì this is checked with a path finding algorithm).

+### 2) Sum up
-2) This game is timed by 1 minute, and the score is evaluated based on the number of correct answers.
+This game is timed by 1 minute, and the score is evaluated based on the number of correct answers.
 A number is shown in top of the screen, and a grid of some lower valued numbers is drawn below.
 The player is supposed to click on the grid selecting the numbers that sum up to the top one.
 If the sum exceeds the desired value, the round is marked as wrong.

+### 3) From low to high
-3) This game is timed by 1 minute, and the score is evaluated based on the number of correct answers.
+This game is timed by 1 minute, and the score is evaluated based on the number of correct answers.
 The game is simple, some amount of random integer number (range [-100,100]), dots, or roman numbers are shown on the screen.
 The player simply needs to click on them from the descending order.
 If a mistake is made, the answer is marked as incorrect and the next few values are shown.

+### 4) Partial match
-4) This game is timed by 1 minute, and the score is evaluated based on the number of correct answers.
+This game is timed by 1 minute, and the score is evaluated based on the number of correct answers.
 The way it works is that the player needs to decide is if the picture currently visible is the same, different, or partially different from the previous picture.
-Partially being if the shape is the same, but the color isnít, or vice versa.
+Partially being if the shape is the same, but the color isn‚Äôt, or vice versa.
 The decision is made by clicking the left (no), down (partially), or right(yes) arrow key.
 The choice of both will be random.